pam-exchange/SymantecPAM-SPIX/README.md

 Done
 ```

 Export accounts using -ShowPassword without having a passphrase on the command line.
-If a passphrase is provided on the command line, the user is not prompted to enter a passphrase.
-Note that when using Powershell 5.1 a pop-up window is shown when entering the passphrase.
+If a passphrase is provided on the command line, the user is not prompted to enter a passphrase. **Note** that using Powershell ISE (version 5.1) a pop-up window is shown when entering the passphrase.